San Francisco: Early American era (1848–1906)

 The first cable cars carried San Franciscans up Clay Street in 1873.
 The city's sea of Victorian houses began to take shape, and civic leaders campaigned for a spacious public park, resulting in plans for Golden Gate Park.
 San Franciscans built schools, churches, theaters, and all the hallmarks of civic life.
 The Presidio developed into the most important American military installation on the Pacific coast.

 In 1890, San Francisco's population approached 300,000, making it the eighth-largest city in the United States at the time.
 Around 1901, San Francisco was a major city known for its flamboyant style, stately hotels, ostentatious mansions on Nob Hill, and a thriving arts scene.
-The first North American plague epidemic was the San Francisco plague of 1900–1904.
+In addition to the population boom, the first North American plague epidemic was the San Francisco plague of 1900–1904.